abinit/abinit/doc/tutorial/spin.md

 Indeed, in the absence of spin-orbit coupling, there is no relation between the direction of magnetization and the cristal axes.
-If we start with a [[spinat]] of 0, the magnetization remains 0. [[spinat]] gives indeed a way to initially break the spin symmetry.
+If we start with a [[spinat]] of 0, the magnetization remains 0. [[spinat]] serves two purposes: it is a way to initially break the spin symmetry (up/down), and also to start with a reasonable magnetic moment, close enough to the final one (in spin DFT, as opposed to the original flavor, there can be several local minima for the total energy).

 ## 2 An antiferromagnetic example: *fcc* Fe